 Economy: Subsistence agriculture, tourism, infrastructure-related construction, mining, hydro-electric power

 Government (China): Governed by the Chinese Communist Party; the head of state is President Xi Jinping.

-Government (Exiled): Centered in Dharamsala, India, includes a popularly elected assembly of deputies, ministers and a cabinet chairman (similar to a prime minister)
+Government (Exiled): Centered in Dharamsala, India, includes a popularly elected assembly of deputies, ministers, a cabinet chairman (similar to a prime minister).

 1642 - Güüshi Khan enthrones the Dalai Lama as ruler of Tibet.
 Dalai Lama is the title of the head of the Dge-lugs-pa, or Yellow Hat, order of Tibetan Buddhists.